Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property types can foreigners legally buy in Playa del Carmen right now?

-Foreigners can legally buy condos, apartments, penthouses, houses, villas, and townhouses in Playa del Carmen, which covers essentially all the residential property types you will see on the market there.
+Foreigners can legally buy condos, apartments, houses, villas, townhouses and residential lots in Playa del Carmen in 2026.

 Finally, please note that our pack about the property market in Playa del Carmen is specifically tailored to foreigners.